 About Snowflake Notebooks¶

-Snowflake Notebooks is a development interface in Snowsight that offers an interactive, cell-based programming environment for Python and SQL.
-In Snowflake Notebooks, you can perform exploratory data analysis, develop machine learning models, and perform other data science and data engineering tasks all in one place.
+Snowflake Notebooks is a unified development interface in Snowsight that offers an interactive, cell-based programming environment for Python, SQL, and Markdown.
+In Snowflake Notebooks, you can leverage your Snowflake data to perform exploratory data analysis, develop machine learning models, and perform other data science and data engineering workflows, all within the same interface.

 Explore and experiment with data already in Snowflake, or upload new data to Snowflake from local files, external cloud storage, or datasets from the Snowflake Marketplace.